Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Terminology and notations

 In fact, all categorical and algebraic terms will be used in \emph{infinity} ($1$-) categorical sense without further notice.
 Namely, categorical terms are used in the sense enriched in the \emph{infinity} $1$-category of spaces, or equivalently, of infinity groupoids, and algebraic terms are used freely in the sense generalized in accordance with the enriched categorical structures.

-For example, for an integer $n$, by an \emph{$n$-category} (resp.~\emph{infinity} category), we mean an \emph{infinity} $n$-category (resp.~infinity infinity category).
+For example, for an integer $n\ge 1$, by an \emph{$n$-category}, we mean an \emph{infinity} $n$-category.
 We also consider multicategories.
 By default, multimaps in our multicategories will form a \emph{space} with all higher homotopies allowed.
 Namely, our ``\emph{multicategories}'' are ``infinity operads'' in the terminology of Lurie's book \cite{higher-alg}.

 \begin{remark} We usually treat a space relatively to the structure of the standard (infinity) $1$-category of spaces.
 Namely, a ``\emph{space}'' for us is usually no more than an object of this category.
 Without loss of information, we shall freely identify a space in this sense with its fundamental infinity groupoid, and call it also a ``\emph{groupoid}''.
 Exceptions in which the term ``space'' means not necessarily this, include a ``Euclidean space'', the ``total space'' of a fibre bundle, etc., in accordance with the common customs. \end{remark}